Asthma: Signs and symptoms

-Asthma is characterized by recurrent episodes of wheezing, shortness of breath, chest tightness, and coughing.
+Asthma is characterized by recurrent episodes symptoms of wheezing, shortness of breath, chest tightness, and coughing.
 Sputum may be produced from the lung by coughing but is often hard to bring up.
-During recovery from an asthma attack (exacerbation), it may appear pus-like due to high levels of white blood cells called eosinophils.
+During recovery from an asthma attack (exacerbation), the sputum may appear pus-like due to high levels of white blood cells called eosinophils.
 Symptoms are usually worse at night and in the early morning or in response to exercise or cold air.
 Some people with asthma rarely experience symptoms, usually in response to triggers, whereas others may react frequently and readily and experience persistent symptoms.

 Associated conditions

 A number of other health conditions occur more frequently in people with asthma, including gastroesophageal reflux disease (GERD), rhinosinusitis, and obstructive sleep apnea.
 Psychological disorders are also more common, with anxiety disorders occurring in between 16 and 52% and mood disorders in 14–41%.
 It is not known whether asthma causes psychological problems or psychological problems lead to asthma.
 Current asthma, but not former asthma, is associated with increased all-cause mortality, heart disease mortality, and chronic lower respiratory tract disease mortality.
 Asthma, particularly severe asthma, is strongly associated with development of chronic obstructive pulmonary disease (COPD).
 Those with asthma, especially if it is poorly controlled, are at increased risk for radiocontrast reactions.